If compiling and inputting large sums of code is your day-to-day task, then the CPU is probably the most vital part.

 Further, you’ll need a combination of CPU and GPU that have the capability to bear its load.
 Honestly speaking, we’ve analyzed that a GPU greater than AMD Ryzen 5 2600 and NVIDIA 1060 can handle the pressure.

-Why I need a High-end CPU and GPU for VR?
+Why do I need a High-end CPU and GPU for VR?

 Because VR means running two screens at a time.
 So, it needs too much concentration; therefore, if you go with a low specs laptop.
 Then, it’ll become a headache instead of fun.